Does PCOS cause infertility?

 Medications And Treatment

 While lifestyle changes are helpful, they aren’t enough to treat PCOS-related infertility.
 Many women benefit from medications that regulate the menstrual cycle.
 These hormone supplements may be taken orally or through injections.
-They help the ovaries release a mature egg that can be naturally fertilized.
+They help the ovaries release a mature egg that can be naturally fertilised.